Sure Dividend

 Illumina is an esteemed company dedicated to genetic sequencing and associated technologies.
 Renowned as a foremost provider of cutting-edge DNA sequencing platforms and services, Illumina holds a pivotal position in the realm of genomics and personalized medicine.

-Illumina delivered higher-than-expected consolidated revenue of approximately $1.12 billion in the fourth quarter.
+Illumina delivered higher-than-expected consolidated revenue of approximately $1.08 billion in the first quarter.

 For fiscal 2024, management expects results to be very similar to 2023.
-While some macro headlines are encouraging, the company hasn’t yet seen that translate to increased investment in its industry and, therefore, has not reflected in management’s guidance.
+While some macro headlines are encouraging, the company hasn’t yet seen that translate to increased investment in its industry, which is not reflected in management’s guidance.

 Source: Investor Presentation